 Katabatic Tin Cup Women’s Jacket Review – Components

 The jacket has features that indicate this is a quality-made jacket.
-From the lycra around the hood to the pull-strings on the zippers, it is obvious that thought went into the jacket’s design.
+From the lycra around the hood to the pull-strings on the zippers, thought obviously went into the jacket’s design.
 There are some features I would like to see, like a chest pocket, but this is Katabatic’s first round of jackets, and I’m sure future iterations will be designed based on user feedback.

 Overall, this jacket has most of the components I want in cold weather lightweight Down jackets.
 Everything works together to keep me warm and comfortable when I’m backpacking.